Kick101/vaults/Ideas and Improvements/CySec/Interest Session.md

 - Tell them cybersecurity is a great field to pursue their carrier
 - Tell them that this club will help them learn about cybersecurity & also help them being a responsible  digital users.

 > I'm Jaswanth, pursuing 3rd yr CSE with a specialization in Cybersecurity.
-[Cysec info]
+Thank you for attending this session.
 > - Ask few questions.
 [3 min]
 > - What is today's agenda?
 [2 min ]
 > - Now, let's address the big elephant in the room: "The Need" [5 min]